Sv443/BetterYTM/contributing.md

   4. Add that translated property inside of the `header` in [`src/tools/post-build.ts`](src/tools/post-build.ts) by following the same format as the other translation(s)
   5. Test your changes by following [this guide](#setting-up-the-project-for-local-development), then submit your pull request
 6. Alternatively send it to me directly, [see my homepage](https://sv443.net/) for contact info
-  Make sure you also translate the `description` inside of `package.json` for me
+  Make sure you also add your language to the contents of [`assets/locales.json`](./assets/locales.json)

 <br><br><br>